Generic Name and Formulations:

 <2yrs: not recommended.
 2–15yrs: use 0.03% strength. ≥16yrs: use either strength.
 Apply to affected areas twice daily.
 Do not occlude or apply to wet skin.

+Avoid continuous long-term use in any age group.
 Clear infection at treatment site first if present.
 Netherton's syndrome, generalized erythroderma, malignant or pre-malignant skin conditions: not recommended.
+Immunocompromised.
 Varicella zoster.
 Herpes simplex.
 Eczema herpeticum.
 Consider discontinuing if lymphadenopathy of unknown etiology or acute infectious mononucleosis develops.
 Avoid sun, UV light.
 Reevaluate if no improvement after 6 weeks.
 Renal impairment.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended.

 Caution with CYP3A4 inhibitors in widespread and/or erythrodermic disease.